ermatlock/Tic-Tac-2049/README.md

 - Responsive design: no portrait mode, but game scales across different aspect ratios.

 ## Instructions
+You can view the site [here.](Deploy link: https://ermatlock.github.io/Tic-Tac-Toe/)

 To download the repository:
 - Clone the [repository](https://github.com/ermatlock/Tic-Tac-Toe) to your local machine
 - `cd` into the project